John Oringer on Microstock Video (Footage)

 How many video contributors sell their work on Shutterstock?

-This article is also available for reading in the following categories: About Microstocks, Shutterstock
+This article is available in the following categories: About Microstocks, Shutterstock